 What We Ask You To Do*

-- Stay Home if You are Ill: If you do not feel well, have had COVID-19 symptoms in the past 14 days, or have been exposed to COVID-19 in the past 14 days, please stay home.
-Contact the Box Office for your performance or event to inquire about ticket exchange, donation or refund.
+Stay Home if You are Ill: If you do not feel well, have had COVID-19 symptoms in the past 14 days, or have been exposed to COVID-19 in the past 14 days, please stay home.
+Ticketholders should contact the Box Office for your performance or event to inquire about ticket exchange, donation or refund.
 Onsite signage will reinforce the request for guests to perform wellness safety checks.

-- Purchase Advance Tickets: All tickets must be purchased in advance online or by calling the Box Office at (213) 972-0711.
+Purchase Advance Tickets: All tickets must be purchased in advance online or by calling the Box Office at (213) 972-0711.
+Free events will require advance reservations.
 Tickets will not be sold onsite.
+There are no standby lines.

-- Wear a Mask: All guests age 2 and over who are visiting The Music Center and Grand Park must wear a face covering at all times.
+Wear a Mask: All guests age 2 and over who are visiting The Music Center must wear a face covering at all times.
 While food and beverage consumption will not be allowed in our outdoor spaces during the performances (except for bottled water), face coverings must be reapplied after any pause for a drink of water.
 Face coverings must completely cover a person’s nose, mouth and chin.
-Neck gaiters, open-chin triangle bandanas or face coverings with valves, mesh or holes are not permitted.
+Neck gaiters and open-chin triangle bandanas are not recommended.
+Face coverings with valves, mesh or holes are not permitted.

-- Practice Frequent Hand Sanitizing and Washing: Use hand sanitizer stations located in Jerry Moss Plaza and in Grand Park and wash your hands frequently.
+Practice Frequent Hand Sanitizing and Washing: Use hand sanitizer stations located in Jerry Moss Plaza and wash your hands frequently.

 What We Have Done

-- Enhanced All Cleaning Procedures: We have developed and implemented a Music Center-specific Enhanced Cleaning Program using EPA-approved COVID disinfectants with expedient cleaning of the entire campus.
+Enhanced All Cleaning Procedures: We have developed and implemented a Music Center-specific Enhanced Cleaning Program using EPA-approved COVID disinfectants with expedient cleaning of the entire campus.
 We pay special attention to areas where people gather including seated areas, elevators and restrooms, along with surfaces such as handrails, door handles, armrests and elevator buttons.
-We have also placed hand sanitizers throughout the campus including in Jerry Moss Plaza and in Grand Park.
+We have also placed hand sanitizers throughout the campus including in Jerry Moss Plaza.
 We clean and sanitize seated areas after each performance and clean all restrooms pre- and post-performance.

-- Created a Contact-Free Experience: All restrooms have touchless fixtures including touchless flush valves and faucets.
+Created a Contact-Free Experience: All restrooms have touchless fixtures including touchless flush valves and faucets.
 All tickets will be digital and scanned for safe and efficient entry.
 All windows at permanent and remote box office locations feature glass or plexiglass partitions that separate guests and box office staff.
 All queues are socially distanced and managed by usher staff.
-Programs for outdoor performances are digital and are accessible on the night of the performance via QR code and on our website.
+Programs for outdoor performances are digital and are accessible on the night of the performance via text and/or QR code.

-- Designed Socially Distanced Seating: All guests attending performances or events in our outdoor spaces including Jerry Moss Plaza and Grand Park will be assigned a pod that accommodates four guests.
+Designed Socially Distanced Seating: All guests attending performances or events in our outdoor spaces including Jerry Moss Plaza will be assigned a pod that accommodates four guests.
 All guests in a pod must be from California and from the same household, and each member of the pod must have their own ticket.
 Artists will not use the edges of the stage or appear at any location in the pod areas during a performance.
-Pods are set eight feet from the stage in Jerry Moss Plaza and 20 feet from the screen in Grand Park.
+Pods are set 12 feet from the stage in Jerry Moss Plaza and 20 feet from the screen or stage in Grand Park.

-- Restricted Food & Beverage Consumption: Consuming food and beverages is not allowed during an event or performance held in our outdoor spaces.
+Restricted Food & Beverage Consumption: Consuming food and beverages is not allowed during the Dance at Dusk engagements held at our outdoor spaces.
 We will not be selling food or beverage items.
-Bottled water will be made available to ticket holders.
+Bottled water will be made available to ticketholders for these performances.

-- Made Changes to Parking: Self-parking for performances in outdoor spaces will be available in the parking lots located at The Music Center.
+Made Changes to Parking: Self-parking for performances in outdoor spaces will be available in the main parking lot located at The Music Center and in Lot 10 for Grand Park.
 Use of credit cards is encouraged.
 Valet parking will not be available.
-Anyone with accessibility needs who typically uses the Hope Street carriage port should contact Guest Services at 213.972.7211 or firstname.lastname@example.org before visiting The Music Center.
+Anyone with accessibility needs who typically uses the Hope Street carriage port should contact Guest Services at email@example.com before visiting The Music Center.
 Parking lot elevator capacity is limited to no more than four people from the same household or two people with distancing of six feet required for riders from separate households.

 Additionally, The Music Center is proud to be the first performing arts center and arts organization to receive the UL Verified Healthy Buildings Mark for Indoor Air Quality (IAQ).